urbit/urbit/readme.md

 =======

 This is a portable implementation of [Ed25519](http://ed25519.cr.yp.to/) based on the SUPERCOP "ref10" implementation.
+Additionally there is key exchanging and scalar addition included to further aid building a PKI using Ed25519.
 All code is in the public domain.

-All code is pure ANSI C without any dependencies, except for the random seed generation which uses standard OS cryptography APIs (`CryptGenRandom` on Windows, `/dev/urandom` on *nix).
+All code is pure ANSI C without any dependencies, except for the random seed generation which uses standard OS cryptography APIs (`CryptGenRandom` on Windows, `/dev/urandom` on nix).
 If you wish to be entirely portable define `ED25519_NO_SEED`.
-This disables the `ed25519_create_seed` function, so if your application requires key generation you must supply your own seeding function (which is simply a 32 byte cryptographic random number generator).
+This disables the `ed25519_create_seed` function, so if your application requires key generation you must supply your own seeding function (which is simply a 256 byte cryptographic random number generator).

 Performance
 -----------

-On a machine with an Intel Pentium B970 @ 2.3GHz I got the following speeds (running on only one a single core):
+On a Windows machine with an Intel Pentium B970 @ 2.3GHz I got the following speeds (running on only one a single core):

-    Seed + key generation:             345us
+Seed + key generation: 489us
-    Message signing (short message):   256us
+Message signing (short message): 251us
-    Message verifying (short message): 777us
+Message verifying (short message): 772us
+Scalar addition: 358us
+Key exchange: 724us

 The speeds on other machines may vary.
 Sign/verify times will be higher with longer messages.